Anaplasmosis

 What is it?

-Anaplasmosis is caused by Anaplasma phagocytophilum and transmitted by blacklegged ticks — the same ticks that spread Lyme disease.
-NYS had 2,025 reported cases in 2024, with the highest burden in the Hudson Valley, Capital Region, and Long Island.
+Anaplasmosis is caused by Anaplasma phagocytophilum and transmitted by blacklegged deer ticks — the same ticks that spread Lyme disease.
+NYS had 2,025 cases in 2024, concentrated in the Hudson Valley, Capital Region, and Long Island.
+It can be serious if not treated promptly.

 How it spreads

 Transmitted by the bite of infected blacklegged ticks.
-The tick must typically be attached for several hours before transmission can occur.
-Not spread person-to-person.
+The tick must be attached for several hours before bacteria can be transmitted.
+Active from April through October; peak risk in late spring and early summer.

 Symptoms